fedemaidan/challenge/questions.md

 more time?
 If you didn't spend much time on the code challenge then use this as an opportunity to explain what you would add.

 I spended 20 hours.
 I would like to define different types of Exception to model's errors.
+I'ld like to paging, filtering and ordering GET inputs too.

 2. What was the most useful feature that was added to the latest version of a language you used?
 Please include a snippet of code that shows how you've used it.